Quasi-Isometric Embeddings of Symmetric Spaces: -maps

 \begin{proposition}\ref{ANisQI} Let $A = \R^k$ for some $k\geq 1$, and let $N_1$ and $N_2$ be two nilpotent Lie groups with $A$ actions so that $N_i$ is uniformly exponentially distorted in $AN_i$.
 If $ f: N_1 \to N_2$ is an $A$-equivariant embedding of Lie groups then the induced embedding $AN_1 \to AN_2$ is a quasi-isometric embedding. \end{proposition}

 {\bf Remark:} We call maps satisfying the hyphotheses of the proposition {\em $AN$ maps}.

 \begin{proof}

+We use the notation $\|g\|_G$ throughout for the distance in $G$ from $g$ to the identity.
 Here uniformly exponentially distorted means that there is a $C>0$ so that for all $n \in N$ we have $||n||_{AN} \leq C \log(1+||n||_N)$.
 This holds for the solvable groups $AN$ coming from semi-simple Lie groups as $N$ is spanned by non-trivial root spaces.
 It holds in many other, but not all, solvable Lie groups.

 Let $\lambda$ be such that $f$ is $\lambda$-Lipschitz (such a constant exists as the map $AN_1$ to $AN_2$ is a homomorphism).
 The content of the proposition is that there is a linear lower bound on distances in $AN_2$ in terms of the distances in $AN_1$.
 Since $f$ is a homomorphism, it suffices to find such a bound for distance from the identity.